UCL/Mac-Support-Resources/Intro-Presentation/PITCHME.md

 We have put together some resources to help everyone supporting Macs at UCL work collaboratively and help us avoid repeating work.
 +++
 ### GitHub
-All the materials you'll see today are hosted on GitHub, where you'll find detailed help and resources for using them:
+All the materials we have created are hosted on GitHub, where you'll find detailed help and resources for using them.
+Please feel free to raise issues on GitHub, we are working on these actively.

 https://github.com/UCL/Mac-Support-Resources
 +++